 CONTACT SIMTEC FOR OPHTHALMOLOGY AND OTHER MEDICAL PARTS

 If you have hygienic product requirements for ophthalmology applications, SIMTEC can offer years of experience and LSR expertise to provide extraordinary solutions.
 In addition to our Class 8 cleanroom for strict particle-free requirements, SIMTEC’s customized, highly-automated manufacturing is clean, efficient, and a hands-free process.
-Our focus is on producing high–quality parts.
-Our LSR, LSR two-shot, multi-shot, and LSR overmolding technologies have exceptional process stability to deliver consistent and reliable part quality.
+Our focus is on producing high-quality parts.
+Our LSR, LSR two-shot and multi-shot molding, and LSR overmolding technology, with exceptional process stability, delivers consistent and reliable part quality.

 Contact SIMTEC with your next high-volume program and see how our LSR for ophthalmology parts can deliver exceptional results.